tedd/Tedd.Profiler/README.md

 The heaviest operation is averaging types, where a ConcurrentQueue keeps track of history.
 Adding a sample is relatively fast, but running Cleanup() (automatically run by GetValue()/GetText()) takes a bit more resources.

-A modern computer should be able to reach excess of 20 million measurements per second.
+A modern computer should be able to reach excess of 20 million measurements per second on a single core.
 Even with a history of 20 million entries and cleanup every 50ms it should reach excess of 17 million samples per second.
 You can test different parameters yourself inside OperationsPerSecond class in the Example project.